Listen in, speak out at a new N&O forum on issues

 Topics will range from those in the news to broader subjects.
 Proposed topics include how House Bill 2 has shaped national perceptions of North Carolina, a look at the surge in micro-brewing, the Triangle’s changing demographics and the rising tensions as more cyclists share the road with motorists.
 Readers also are encouraged to propose topics for future talks.

-These community talks are new for The News & Observer, but are becoming common around the country.
-In a world where people are isolated behind screens and cocooned with like-thinkers, there’s a growing interest in face-to-face discussion and a robust exchange of perspectives and ideas.
+These community talks are new for The News & Observer, but increasingly common around the country.
+In a world where people increasingly are isolated behind screens and cocooned with like thinkers, there’s a growing interest in face-to-face discussion and a robust exchange of perspectives and ideas.
 TED talks are a favorite for a deep dive into an issue or an individual’s compelling story whether seen in person or watched online.
 Now newspapers and TV stations are sponsoring forums both to inform their audiences and to learn from them.

 The collective wisdom of the Triangle audience is a resource that merits a broader stage.
 These forums won’t be limited to those who show up.
 They will be live-streamed on Facebook and archived on The N&O website.
 News reporters will cover the events.
 There will be an opportunity to comment afterward online.